-6.1 Date Award Granted.
-The date on which an Award will be deemed to have been granted under this Plan will be the date on which the CGCC authorizes the grant of such Award.
+- 6.1 Date Award Granted.
+The date on which an Award will be deemed to have been granted under this Plan will be the date on which the CGCC authorizes the grant of such Award. - 6.2 Number of Common Shares under Award Grant.
+Subject to complying with all requirements of the Stock Exchange and the provisions of this Plan, the number of Common Shares that may be issued or purchased under any Award will be determined and fixed by the CGCC at the date of grant.